uriverse-dev/urinet-whitepaper/README.md

-This document is the official UriNet Whitepaper.
+This document is the first draft of the UriNet Whitepaper.

 By accessing, reading, or interacting with this whitepaper in any form, you acknowledge and agree to the Disclaimer contained within it in its entirety.